Medically review by Irena Ilic

 After washing, you can apply a bit more to tame frizz and fly-aways.
 Keep a small bottle in your bathroom!

 How avocado oil and coconut oil stack up

-While both oils are heart healthy, coconut oil consists mainly of saturated fats while avocado oil is comprised of mostly monounsaturated fatty acids.
-Both are perfectly healthy for the body, but it's good to have a balance.
+- While both oils are heart healthy, coconut oil consists mainly of saturated fats while avocado oil is comprised of mostly monounsaturated fatty acids.
+Both are healthy for the body, but it's necessary to have a balance.

 Which oil do you prefer, or do you choose to use both?
 Share your experience with us!

 1. Flores M, Saravia C, Vergara CE, Avila F, Valdés H, Ortiz-Viedma J. Avocado oil: Characteristics, properties, and applications.
 Molecules.
 2019;24(11):pii E2172.

 2. Dreher ML, Davenport AJ.
 Hass avocado composition and potential health effects.
 Crit Rev Food Sci Nutr.
 2013;53(7):738-50.